HOQST: Hamiltonian Open Quantum System Toolkit: Introduction

 At present, there is an increasing number of software tools being developed for open system simulations.
-An important example of open-source software in this area is QuTiP~\cite{johansson_qutip_2012, johansson_qutip_2013}.
-It is one of the first packages in the field to adopt the modern software engineering paradigm, and is actively maintained on Github since its release, with new features and enhancements being continuously added.
+An important example of open-source software in this area is ``Quantum Toolbox in Python" (QuTiP)~\cite{johansson_qutip_2013}.
+It is one of the first packages in the field to adopt the modern software engineering paradigm and is actively maintained on Github since its release, with new features and enhancements being continuously added.
 However, since QuTiP is designed to be as general as possible, it lacks several tools and the computational performance required to address the new challenges we are now facing in the field of HQC.

-Inspired by this unique challenge, and by the success of QuTiP, we present here a complementary and alternative open system simulation framework, which we call ``Hamiltonian Open Quantum System Toolkit" (HOQST).
-As the name suggests, the goal of HOQST is not to cover the entire field of open quantum system simulation but to focus on Hamiltonian QC, while retaining the flexibility to simulate systems subject to \emph{arbitrary} time-dependent Hamiltonians.
+Inspired by this challenge, and by the success of QuTiP, we present here a complementary and alternative open system simulation framework, which we call ``Hamiltonian Open Quantum System Toolkit" (HOQST).
+As the name suggests, the goal of HOQST is not to cover the entire field of open quantum system simulation but to focus on Hamiltonian QC, while retaining the flexibility to simulate systems subject to arbitrary time-dependent Hamiltonians.
 This focus gives us the ability to adopt domain-specific design choices and optimizations.
-The resulting implementation distinguishes itself from other available software by offering the following advantages: \begin{itemize} \item HOQST is written in the Julia programming language~\cite{bezanson_julia:_2017}, which is designed for high performance computing. \item HOQST is built upon the excellent ordinary differential equations (ODE) package \texttt{DifferentialEquations.jl} \cite{rackauckas_differentialequations.jl_2017}; thus HOQST also benefits from progress in the field of ODE solvers. \item Focusing solely on Hamiltonian QC, HOQST features several newly developed open quantum system tools such as recently published master equations. \item HOQST includes tools that work beyond the weak coupling limit. \item HOQST provides a naive interface for HPC clusters. \item HOQST provides native GPU support with the \texttt{CUDA.jl} package. \end{itemize}
+The resulting implementation distinguishes itself from other available software by offering the following advantages: \begin{itemize} \item HOQST is written in the Julia programming language~\cite{bezanson_julia:_2017}, which is designed for high performance computing. \item HOQST is built upon the ordinary differential equations (ODE) package \texttt{DifferentialEquations.jl}~\cite{rackauckas_differentialequations.jl_2017}; thus HOQST also benefits from progress in the field of ODE solvers. \item Focusing solely on Hamiltonian QC, HOQST features several recently published master equations. \item HOQST includes tools that work beyond the weak coupling limit. \item HOQST provides a native interface for HPC clusters. \end{itemize}